Package insert / prescribing information

 Study 461 (Clinical Evidence of Lamivudine Resistance)

-In Study 461, a double-blind, active controlled study in 59 chronic hepatitis B patients with clinical evidence of lamivudine-resistant hepatitis B virus, patients were randomized to receive either Adefovir Dipivoxil Tablets monotherapy or Adefovir Dipivoxil Tablets in combination with lamivudine 100 mg or lamivudine 100 mg alone.
-At Week 48, the mean ± SD decrease in serum HBV DNA as measured by the Roche Amplicor Monitor PCR assay (LLOQ = 1000 copies/mL) was 4.00 ± 1.41 log10 copies/mL for patients treated with Adefovir Dipivoxil Tablets and 3.46 ± 1.10 log10 copies/mL for patients treated with Adefovir Dipivoxil Tablets in combination with lamivudine.
+In Study 461, a double-blind, active controlled study in 59 chronic hepatitis B patients with clinical evidence of lamivudine-resistant hepatitis B virus, patients were randomized to receive either Adefovir Dipivoxil monotherapy or Adefovir Dipivoxil in combination with lamivudine 100 mg or lamivudine 100 mg alone.
+At Week 48, the mean ± SD decrease in serum HBV DNA as measured by the Roche Amplicor Monitor PCR assay (LLOQ = 1000 copies/mL) was 4.00 ± 1.41 log10 copies/mL for patients treated with Adefovir Dipivoxil and 3.46 ± 1.10 log10 copies/mL for patients treated with Adefovir Dipivoxil in combination with lamivudine.
 There was a mean decrease in serum HBV DNA of 0.31 ± 0.93 log10 copies/mL in patients receiving lamivudine alone.
-ALT normalized in 47% of patients treated with Adefovir Dipivoxil Tablets, in 53% of patients treated with Adefovir Dipivoxil Tablets in combination with lamivudine, and 5% of patients treated with lamivudine alone.
+ALT normalized in 47% of patients treated with Adefovir Dipivoxil, in 53% of patients treated with Adefovir Dipivoxil in combination with lamivudine, and 5% of patients treated with lamivudine alone.
 The significance of these findings as they relate to clinical outcomes is not known.